 General Rest Period Guidelines for Tempo Runs 100-Yard Tempo Runs: 40-50 seconds rest 80-Yard Tempo Runs: 30-40 seconds rest 60-Yard Tempo Runs: 20-30 seconds rest 50-Yard Tempo Runs: 15-20 seconds rest 40-Yard Tempo Runs: 10-15 seconds rest

 Another important point to keep in mind with tempo runs is that they should NOT induce fatigue.
 If they are you’re not taking enough rest following each effort.

 Escalating density training is a form of training that can be used early in the off-season to enhance the aerobic system to recover more efficiently (acutely and chronically), improve tissue resiliency, muscular hypertrophy, and strength.
 Below I included a workout that I recently used with Los Angeles Dodgers OF, Chris Roller in the early stages of his off-season prep.

 Series 1 - 15 minutes total time trying to get as many total reps of each exercise as possible A1.
 Alt.
-DB Reverse Lunge A2.
+Dumbbell Reverse Lunge A2.
 Feet-Elevated Yoga Push-Up Series 2 - 12 minutes total time trying to get as many total reps of each exercise as possible B1.
-1-Leg DB RDL B2.
+Single-Leg Dumbbell RDL B2.
 Feet-Elevated Barbell Inverted Row

 I hope this article was able to provide you some value!
 If this article was helpful to you share it with friends so they can benefit as well.
 Thank you for your help and support! -Alex